AMAIOLAMO/amaiolamo.github.io/_learning_handbook/general_rule_of_thumb.md

 - An example of this is that you got into a severe car crash, is that easy to forget?
 NO!
 It affected you so much that your brain literally memorized the situation so to prevent you don't get into the same situation next time.
 Though not necessarily "harder to recall" per se.

+- This pairs better with the fact that the ["Forgetting Curve"](https://en.wikipedia.org/wiki/Forgetting_curve) approximates how a person usually forgets information over time.
+So combined with Spaced Repetition, this allows things to be remembered for much longer.

 #### *Divide and Conquer: Simplify Topics*